 It is no wonder that in 1983, when Emma Epps was 81 years old, she was awarded the Robert E. Clancy Award for Outstanding Volunteer Service.
 After all, as the award committee had discovered when they tallied up the years she had served as a volunteer, she had donated 294 years of service to the Princeton community.

 (Written by Wiebke Martens & Jennifer Jang, authors of Discovering Princeton and creators of HSP’s walking tour, In Her Footsteps: How Women Shaped Princeton.)

 Evelyn College for Women

 Evelyn College for Women was the first women’s college in New Jersey.
-Evelyn College, founded in 1887 by Joshua Hall McIlvaine, was named for Sir John Evelyn, an English lawyer and scientist.
+Founded in 1887 by Joshua Hall McIlvaine, it was named for Sir John Evelyn, an English lawyer and scientist.
 Though not legally tied to Princeton University, many Princeton professors taught there and served on its board.

 Evelyn College’s admission requirements and curriculum were similar to Princeton University.
 Classes included Classical languages, Astronomy, Ethics, Psychology, and Metaphysics, but also Home Economics, Weaving, Music, and Fine Arts.
 According to a report to the Trustees, Evelyn students performed as well as, if not better than, their male counterparts at Princeton.

 After just ten years, Evelyn College closed.
 While financial difficulties were a primary reason, McIlvaine’s daughter Elizabeth, principal of the college, attributed its closure to “the opposition of Princeton University to any work for the higher education of women.”